WING-NUS/scisumm-corpus/README.md

 This is the open repository for the Scientific Document Summarization Corpus and Annotations contributed to the public by the Web IR / NLP Group at @ the National University of Singapore (WING-NUS) with generous support from Microsoft Research Asia.

-Please read further for details on the Computational Linguistics Shared Task run as part of BIRNDL 2016 workshop collocated with JCDL 2016.
+Please read further for details on the Computational Linguistics Shared Task run as part of BIRNDL 2016 workshop collocated with JCDL 2016 - official website hosted at: wing.comp.nus.edu.sg/cl-scisumm2016/

 To participate in the 2016 shared task, please register your team details at: https://easychair.org/conferences/?conf=birndl2016